werqwise/sensor_node/README.md

 Everything is already configured for Sensor Nodes Firmware and can be uploaded to the respective nodes for testing.

-#### Bridge Node

-Everything is already configured for the Bridge Node Firmware as well and can be uploaded to the respective node for testing.

 ## Circuit <a name = "circuit"></a>
 ![Circuit Schematics](circuit/circuit_bb.png)